sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 ## Prophet Model Forecasting

-The last model we will discuss is 2017 Prophet Model from Facebook.
+The last model we will discuss is the Prophet model from Facebook.
+Prophet was designed in 2017 to make forecasting more intuitive and accessible to those who may not have extensive forecasting experience.
+Its parameters are straightforward and can easily be adjusted to capture specific patterns in a business time series.
+As we've observed so far, fully automated models can struggle with adapting to components like seasonality, trend changes, and outliers.
+Prophet allows users to easily incorporate these components for more accurate forecasts.
+The ability to fine-tune model parameters for specific data patterns makes Prohet a very powerful tool.